bitbeatjs/core/docs/README.md

 ----

 ### Functions
-!> Each function is either returning an instance, `undefined` or a Set of instances.
+!> Each function for instances is either returning an instance, `undefined` or a Set of instances.
 You will never get back an array.

 #### getInstance